Archibald Atkinson: Biography

 Atkinson was elected as a Democrat to the Twenty-eighth, Twenty-ninth, and Thirtieth Congresses (March 4, 1843 – March 3, 1849).
 He was not a candidate for renomination in 1848 to the Thirty-first Congress.

 In a valedictory speech to Congress in 1849, he described slavery as a "positive moral good" for those enslaved, claimed that the "well-fed, well-clad, contented negro of Virginia asks not your sympathy for him," and falsely claimed that slaves would rise up against abolitionists.

+Later career and death

 He served as prosecuting attorney for Isle of Wight County.

 He died in Smithfield, Virginia, on January 7, 1872.
 He was interred in the graveyard of Old St. Luke's Church, four miles southeast of Smithfield.